scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/microbit/subscribe_microbit.md

 7. Download the program to micro:bit

 When finished, return to the Internet of Things homepage of your project on MakerCloud.
-Press the "Details" button in the theme to enter the theme homepage.
+Press the "Details" button in the topic to enter the topic homepage.
 In the "Send Message to Topic" box, enter "hello" and click "Send".

 ![img_publishhello.gif](img/img_publishhello.gif)